Quadratically Constrained Myopic Adversarial Channels: Myopic list-decoding

 Conditioned on $\eatyp^c$,

 We have $\Delta(\tau)=\cO(\poly(n))$ by taking $\tau=\Theta((\log n)/n)$.

 \end{proof}

-Next, we show that if the codebook rate is large enough, then with high probability the strip will contain exponentially many codewords. \begin{lemma}[Exponentially many codewords in strips] Let $\Rcode>\frac{1}{2}\log\left(1+\frac{P}{\sigma^2}\right)$.
-Then, from James' perspective, he is confused with exponentially many codewords in the strip with probability doubly exponentially close to one.
+Next, we show that if the codebook rate is large enough, then with high probability (over the randomness in the codebook generation) every strip will contain exponentially many codewords. \begin{lemma}[Exponentially many codewords in strips] Let $\Rcode>\frac{1}{2}\log\left(1+\frac{P}{\sigma^2}\right)$.
+Then, from James's perspective, he is confused with exponentially many codewords in the strip with probability doubly exponentially close to one.

-\end{lemma} \begin{remark} Note that James uncertainty set contains codewords from the whole codebook $\cC$, not only from $\cC^{(\bfk)}$ for some particular $\bfk$, since the shared key is assumed to be kept secret from James. \end{remark} \begin{proof} First, in Appendix~\ref{sec:prf_strip}, we show that, for any typical $\vzq$ and $i$,
+\end{lemma} \begin{remark} Note that James's uncertainty set contains codewords from the whole codebook $\cC$, not only from $\cC^{(\bfk)}$ for some particular $\bfk$, since the shared key is assumed to be kept secret from James. \end{remark} \begin{proof} First, in Appendix~\ref{sec:prf_strip}, we show that, for any typical $\vzq$ and $i$,

 Note that the random variable $|\strip^{n-1}(\vzq,i)\cap\cC|$ can be written as a sum of a bunch of independent indicator variables

 or in slightly different notation

 Thus by Chernoff bound,